Einar Utzon-Frank: Career

-At the end of the 1930s he was commissioned to recast the Equestrian statue of Christian V — originally erected between 1687 and 1688 on Kongens Nytorv and made from gilded lead by Abraham-César Lamoureux— in bronze, which he did between 1939 and 1942.
+At the end of the 1930s he was commissioned to recast the equestrian statue of Christian V — originally erected between 1687 and 1688 on Kongens Nytorv and made from gilded lead by Abraham-César Lamoureux — in bronze, which he did between 1939 and 1942.
 His work was part of the sculpture event in the art competition at the 1932 Summer Olympics.

 Academia

 In 1918 at the age of 30, Utzon-Frank was appointed a professor at the Royal Danish Academy of Art in Copenhagen, a post in which he remained until 1955.
 In his teaching, he laid emphasis on solid craftsmanship skills.
 He was a teacher and educator of great importance and came to dominate several generations of sculptors, including Henry Heerup, Sigrid Lütken, Janus Kamban, Anne Marie Carl-Nielsen, Gestur Þorgrímsson and Douglas Robertson Bisset.

 Private life

 Utzon-Frank married Gerda Harriet Margrete Christensen on 4 December 1908.
-Their daughter Grete Utzon Frank was born on 8 February 1909 in Copenhagen, and she married painter and author William Flemming Bergsøe on 21 March 1930.
+Their daughter Grete Utzon Frank was born on 8 February 1909 in Copenhagen.
+She married painter and author William Flemming Bergsøe on 21 March 1930.